-So, based on the above formula, the ROE for Finsbury Food Group is:
+So, based on the above formula, the ROE for Travelers Companies is:

 What Has ROE Got To Do With Earnings Growth?

-Finsbury Food Group has a healthy combination of a moderate three-year median payout ratio of 30% (or a retention ratio of 70%) and a respectable amount of growth in earnings as we saw above, meaning that the company has been making efficient use of its profits.
+Travelers Companies has a healthy combination of a moderate three-year median payout ratio of 31% (or a retention ratio of 69%) and a respectable amount of growth in earnings as we saw above, meaning that the company has been making efficient use of its profits.

-In total, we are pretty happy with Finsbury Food Group's performance.
-In particular, it's great to see that the company is investing heavily into its business and along with a high rate of return, that has resulted in a sizeable growth in its earnings.
-With that said, the latest industry analyst forecasts reveal that the company's earnings growth is expected to slow down.
+In total, we are pretty happy with Travelers Companies' performance.
+In particular, it's great to see that the company is investing heavily into its business and along with a high rate of return, that has resulted in a respectable growth in its earnings.
+On studying current analyst estimates, we found that analysts expect the company to continue its recent growth streak.
 To know more about the company's future earnings growth forecasts take a look at this free report on analyst forecasts for the company to find out more.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.